 If you’ve ever wondered about those tiny white spots on your teeth, you aren’t alone!
 It sounds scary, but it’s actually a common cosmetic dental problem that most people will experience at some point in their life.
-If White Spots are your concerns then continue reading; if not then click here .
+If White Spots are your concerns then continue reading about smile makeover; if not then click here .

 Healthy teeth, free of any decay, cracks or discoloration is a dream for many.
 Certain people do encounter white spots on their teeth.
 These spots are opaque, creamy or chalky white.
 They appear to by dried areas on the tooth surface.
 They may vary from tiny specs to larger spots or streaks.
 White spots may be present on a single tooth or multiple teeth.
 Presence of these spots reduces the pearly shine of the teeth or tooth, thus becoming a matter of concern.
 White spots have thin brittle enamel which tends to fracture easily.
 At time these may lead to cavities.